How to Write a Trade Show Follow Up Email + Examples

 Be courteous and professional, but don’t spend too much time with pleasantries – most busy people only have a couple of minutes to check their email.
 State your purpose early on in the email body so you don’t waste their time.
 This also potentially increases response rates.

-5. Be Specific And Add A Distinct CTA To Your Follow-Up Email
+5. Be Specific and Add A Distinct CTA to Your Follow-Up Email

 Once you’ve stated what you need, always add a call-to-action at the end of the email body so the reader knows what to do.
 A simple “please reply with your available times” or “can we do a call at 1 p.m. tomorrow?” clears up any confusion and makes it easier for the reader to reply as soon as possible.

-6. Keep It Short And Simple
+6. Keep it Short and Simple

 Your prospective client likely sifts through dozens of emails per day.
 Show that you value their time by keeping your messages short, sweet, and to the point.

-7. Segment The Audience And Use Lead Magnets
+7. Segment the Audience and Use Lead Magnets

 Don’t use a cookie-cutter email template for all your messages.
 Use personalized templates based on things industries, preferences, and interests so your emails don’t look cold and impersonal.